thedgarg31/CinderPeak/README.md

 ## 🗓️ Development Notice

 CinderPeak is currently under active development.
 We are committed to delivering a polished and comprehensive release.
-The stable version, with refined functionalities and complete documentation, is scheduled to be available by **June 12, 2025**.
+The stable version, with refined functionalities and complete documentation, is scheduled to be available soon.

 ---